LordZhiHao/is3107_DataEngineering/README.md

 # Files

 ## Config files
-Standalone_admin_password.txt - password for local airflow
+- Standalone_admin_password.txt - password for local airflow
-user_credentials .txt - credentials for LinkedIn account used for web scraping credentials.py - stores the credentials for the PostGresSQL Database
+- user_credentials.txt - credentials for LinkedIn account used for web scraping
+- credentials.py - stores the credentials for the PostGresSQL Database

 ## Archive (outdated)
 - Back up store of older project artifacts